krammersf/42-cub3D/README.md

 This project is inspired by the game Wolfenstein 3D.
 The goal of the project is to create a simple graphic engine capable of rendering a 3D maze using the Raycasting technique.

-This project was developed in colaboration with ferncar --> [teroVF](https://github.com/teroVF).
+This project was developed in colaboration with ferancar --> [fernacar](https://github.com/FMiguel95).

 Files to support parser